MakerAcademy/EducationalPlatform/content/topics/finance/kindsOfStablecoins.md

 ---
-title: Accounting Example 1
-description: Learn how to add a new collateral type to the Maker Protocol through seth
+title: The Kinds of Stablecoins
+description: This will teach you how stablecoins are collateralized.
-topic: finance
+topic: Finance
-subtopic: accounting
+subtopic: Currency
-tags:
-  - seth
-  - new collateral type
-  - smart-contracts
-  - terminal
-  - mcd
-slug: add-new-collateral-type-to-maker-protocol-kovan
+level: beginner
+estimatedTime: 10 - 15 minutes
+titleURL: the-kinds-of-stablecoins
-contentType: guides
+contentType: topics
 root: false
 ---